traincation/traincation-server/README.md

 ## Development

+Disclaimer: I did this on my off-time to have fun a learn about Ktor.
+The code could clearly be better architectured.

 ```bash
 docker-compose up
 ```

-Use the run configurations from IntelliJ
+Use the run configurations from IntelliJ.

 ## Publish on Heroku